tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

 ### Common Rules

 - All evaluations (TPR, TNR, FPR, and FNR) are examinated on 100 samples.
+- For Table 1 to 3 and Experiment 1 to 4, the task is to classify 5 and 7 (subset of MNIST).
 - For Table 1 to 3 and Experiment 1 to 4, if we use more than one LP, we will concatenate all LPs as one LP.

 ### ReLU